 Candace Cox Wheeler

 Candace Cox Wheeler is a fourth generation Biloxi, Mississippi, native and a partner in the law firm of Wheeler and Wheeler, PLLC, where she has worked alongside her husband, David, since 1981 and raised two sons.
 She is a graduate of the University of Southern Mississippi where she earned a Bachelor of Arts degree in 1978 with a double major in Journalism and Political Science.
 While at USM, she wrote for the campus newspaper, The Student Printz, where her articles included an interview with comedian Steve Martin and musician Stephen Stills.
 She went on to graduate from the University of Mississippi School of Law in 1981 and since that time, she has focused most of her literary skills writing briefs to the courts on behalf of her firm’s clients.
-She decided it was time to branch out, and Cradle in the Oak is her first novel.
+Deciding it was time to branch out, she has written three novels set in Biloxi: Cradle in the Oak, Squall in the Gulf, and Sunset in the Sound coming in April.
 Visit her website at cwheelerauthor.com, and find her on Facebook at Candace Cox Wheeler.

 Upcoming Author Appearances

-Saturday, August 21 / Jackson, MS / Mississippi Book Festival at the Mississippi State Capitol / TBA
+Saturday, September 14 / Jackson, MS / Mississippi Book Festival / TBD